JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: First let is go to the texture paint mode
 NS: the panels call textures paint
-NS: the view is calld texture paint
+NS: the view is called texture paint

 JR: ok yes